arthurdick/term-to-svg/README.md

   * **High Fidelity Playback**: Accurately interprets ANSI escape codes for cursor movement, color changes, inverse video, character/line manipulation, scroll regions, and screen clearing to reproduce your terminal session as precisely as possible.
   * **Animated SVG Output**: Generates a single SVG file that animates the terminal session, making it ideal for web embedding.
 The animations are powered by SMIL (Synchronized Multimedia Integration Language).
-  * **Configurable**: Supports configuration for terminal dimensions, font size, font family, and default colors.
+  * **Configurable**: Supports configuration for terminal dimensions, font size, font family, and default colors via command-line flags.
   * **Automatic Geometry Detection**: Can automatically detect terminal dimensions from the `script` log file if available.
   * **Lightweight**: A lightweight PHP application with no external runtime dependencies.